SOFTS-Arabica coffee prices climb, raw sugar also up

 COCOA

-(Reporting by Nigel Hunt Editing by Bernadette Baum and David Goodman )
+(Reporting by Marcelo Teixeira and Nigel Hunt; Editing by Bernadette Baum and David Goodman)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.